mahowald/mahowald.github.io/_posts/2021-11-12-deep-learning-2.md

 This latent representation can be thought of as providing some number of "derived" features that are most predictive of the next trading price of the bond.
 We control how many of these derived features there are (by controlling the dimension of the latent space).
 The larger the size of the latent space, the sparser the representation will be, so if we want a dense embedding of our inputs, we should pick a low dimension.
+(By "dense embedding", I mean an embedding which is not "sparse": if we collect all of the vector representations of our observations and arrange them into the columns of a matrix, the embedding that generated those representations is _sparse_ if there's some change of basis such that that matrix is mostly zeroes; intuitively this means that most dimensions of our embedding are not shared across observations.
+The classic example of a sparse embedding is one-hot encoding---each observation $x_i$ gets mapped to a vector which is entirely zeroes, except for a 1 in the $i$th entry.)

 And now we have constructed a powerful tool:
 Bonds whose latent representations are close are bonds who our model expects to trade similarly.